basdirks/dragonfly/README.md

 ## Models

-A model describes an entity.
-It has a name and one or more fields.
+A model describes entities in your application by giving names to groups of fields.
 A field has a name and a type.
-A type can be an array, a primitive type, or a reference to an enum or a model.
+A type can be an array or a scalar type.

-Primitive types are:
+Scalar types are:

 - `Boolean`: `true` or `false`,
+- `DateTime`: a date and time,
 - `Float`: a 64-bit floating point number,
 - `Int`: a 64-bit integer,
+- `Reference`: a reference to another enum or model,
 - `String`: a sequence of UTF-8 characters.

 ### Validation